King edward vi maths class 2018

 30 minute Writing Paper

 The Reading Paper requires candidates to answer questions on an extract from a children’s novel.
-At 11+ it is entirely multiple choice, whilst 13+ also requires written answers.
+For Year 7 entry it is entirely multiple choice, whilst the exam for Year 9 entry also requires written answers.
+For both age groups, when answering the multiple choice questions you will be required to draw a circle around the correct answer.
 Initial questions involve understanding of basic plot, later ones might ask for interpretation or analysis of language.
-The Writing Paper requires students to choose from three titles: they may be asked to write a letter, the words for a speech, a debate, a story, a newspaper article and so on.
+The Writing Paper requires students to choose one option from several choices: they may be asked to write a letter, the words for a speech, a debate, a story, a newspaper article and so on.
 Spelling and punctuation are very important, but focus and structure are also rewarded.
 The best answers are lively, original and full of flair.

 Mathematics Paper